ArkEcosystemArchive/docs-legacy/docs/glossary/README.md

 Delegates with more votes than others will also show a higher approval rating, often shown in percentage.

 ## Vote
-A vote is a weighing of the voting power towards a delegate
+In a Proof of Stake Blockchain like Ark, the nodes responsible for forging blocks are the 51 registered delegates who have the most votes.
+A given address can only vote for a single registered delegate and the weight of a vote is proportional to the amount of ARK held by the voter.

 ## Voter
-A voter holds the power to elect a delegate with his account.
+Every Ark address with a sufficient balance can become a voter by sending a vote.